dortania/OpenCore-Multiboot/Intro/Booting-part.md

 Check **BIOS Mode**, it will either say **UEFI** or **Legacy**.
 Note that this is for Windows 8/10, if you're using Windows 7 or older, you're probably running it in Legacy mode.

-## On linux:
+## On Linux:

 ### Method 1

-On most linux distributions, you can run
+On most Linux distributions, you can run

 ```ls /sys/firmware/efi```